Go plastic free & save money! A guide for cafes

 Be kind to the planet, enjoy your coffee topless

-So far we’ve only talked about compostables, because many businesses think this is the obvious thing to switch to.
-But now that you’re warmed up, let’s talk about reusables, because this is where the biggest savings can come from.
+Let’s talk about using more reusables in your business, because not only is this better for the planet, it is where the biggest cost savings can come from.
 And if you’re not convinced this is right for you, read on!

 Have you heard of swap & go reusable cup and container networks?
 As a cafe, it's often free to participate, and you simply stock reusable items provided by the network and swap them as customers bring them in for a new item.
 Depending on the network, the you may pay a fee for the service, or you may charge a deposit and refund it when the item is returned.
 Customers will either return the item to you OR to any participating cafe.
 You will have your cups topped up regularly.